Faculty & Staff

 Biography

-Dr. Anthony Branker has received composition prizes, commissions, served as composer-in-residence and has conducted world premieres of commissioned works for big band around the globe, collaborating with such artists as Clark Terry, Phil Woods, Slide Hampton, Jimmy Heath, Jon Faddis, Ted Curson, Oliver Lake, Frank Foster, Benny Carter, Conrad Herwig, Stanley Jordan, Ralph Bowen, Bobby Watson, Steve Nelson, Bob Mintzer, Don Braden, Ralph Peterson Jr., and Orrin Evans.
+As conductor, he has collaborated with such artists as Terence Blanchard, Clark Terry, Phil Woods, Slide Hampton, Jimmy Heath, Jon Faddis, Ted Curson, Oliver Lake, Frank Foster, Benny Carter, Ralph Bowen, Steve Nelson, Bob Mintzer, Ralph Peterson Jr., Dave Stryker, Abraham Burton, Alex Norris, and Orrin Evans.

-In 2016, Branker retired from Princeton University after 27 years, where he held an endowed chair in jazz studies and served as founding director of the Program in Jazz Studies, director of the university jazz ensembles program, and associate director of the Program in Musical Performance.
-While at Princeton, he directed an extensive list of ensembles and taught courses in jazz theory, performance practice, composition, the evolution of jazz styles, and the improvising ensemble.
-Branker was a U.S. Fulbright Scholar and visiting professor at the Estonian Academy of Music and Theatre in Tallinn, Estonia, and has been a member of the faculty at the Manhattan School of Music, Hunter College of the City University of New York, Ursinus College, The Hill School, and the New Jersey Summer Arts Institute.
+Branker was on the faculty at Princeton University for 27 years, where he held an endowed chair in jazz studies and was founding director of the program in jazz studies until his retirement in 2016.
+He has also served as a U.S. Fulbright Scholar at the Estonian Academy of Music & Theatre and was a member of the faculty at the Manhattan School of Music, Hunter College (CUNY), Ursinus College, and the New Jersey Summer Arts Institute.